m-d-brown/plain-text-accounting-tools/README.md

 The repository contains:

+* **[vanguard_pdf_to_txns](#vanguard_pdf_to_txns)** to extract transactions from
+  Vanguard history webpages saved as PDFs, which allows much more transaction than Vanguard provides through other means.
 * **[ofx_pretty](#ofx_pretty)** to prettify OFX files.
 * **[financial-pdf-parsing](#financial-pdf-parsing)** to extract transactions
   from PDF financial statements.

+## vanguard_pdf_to_txns

+**[vanguard_pdf_to_txns.py][vanguard_pdf_to_txns.py] extracts transactions from Vanguard history web pages saved to PDF.
+Vanguard provides structured CSV and OFX files for only the last year.
+This provides structured data for the longer length of time that Vanguard provides history via web pages, in 10 year time intervals.
+It outputs to either CSV or Beancount ledger files.

+See vanguard_pdf_to_txns.py for usage and more information.

 ## ofx_pretty